MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 - The user making the call must have the tenant admin role assigned.
 For a full list of users who meet the tenant admin criteria, see [Changes to feature support](#changes-to-feature-support)

-- If you are a D365 administrator and the environment is protected by a Security Group, you must be a member of the Security Group.
-This rule does not apply for users with the Global administrator or Power Platform administrator roles.
+- If you're a Dynamics 365 administrator and the environment is protected by a security group, you must be a member of the security group.
+This rule doesn't apply to users with the global administrator or Power Platform administrator roles.

 - The elevation API can only be invoked by the user who needs to elevate their status.
 It doesn't support making API calls on behalf of another user for elevation purposes.